Troubleshooting Connection Failure

 An example with a successful result:

 Should you need to pass any additional properties to this java program, such as the keystore location and password, you also then need to give these properties to the JIRA plug-in.
-This is done by editing your JIRA Defect Tracking Source, "Edit attributes..." button, then add your properties to the
+This is done by editing your JIRA Defect Tracking Source, "Edit attributes..." button.
+A sample is shown below.

 $ java -jar urltester.jar https://jirahost/rpc/soap/jirasoapservice-v2